EmmanuelADAM/jade/README.md

     article between an author agent, a journal agent and three reviewer agents

 ---
-## Gestion de services : déclaration et recherche
+## Service Management: Reporting and Research

-- [helloWorldService](https://github.com/EmmanuelADAM/jade/tree/master/helloWorldService) : codes pour des agents liés
+- [helloWorldService](https://github.com/EmmanuelADAM/jade/tree/master/helloWorldService) : Codes for agents each
-  chacun à une fenêtre.
-Ces agents se découvrent par recherche de services, et s'envoient des messages simples
+  linked to a window.
+These agents discover each other by searching for services and send each other simple messages
-- [attenteServices](https://github.com/EmmanuelADAM/jade/tree/master/attenteServices) : codes pour des agents liés
+- [attenteServices](https://github.com/EmmanuelADAM/jade/tree/master/attenteServices) :  Some agents register to the
-  chacun à une fenêtre.
-Des agents se déclarent aurpès des pages jaunes pour un service donné.
+  yellow pages (DF) for a given service; little by little.
-  Un agent a demandé aux pages jaunes (DF) d'être averti en cas d'inscription/desinsciption à ce service.
+  Another agent has subscribed to (DF) to be notified when an agent registers or unsubscribes from this service.

 ## Protocoles d'interactions entre agents